 Do you suffer from curly hair that’s dry, damaged, frizzy, or uncontrollable?
 Do you find yourself not knowing how to self-care for your curls so straighten it until it’s damaged beyond repair?
 Pull up a chair and read on…

-There has been a lot of buzz online lately about the Curly Girl Method way of taming and celebrating curly hair.
+There is a lot of buzz online about the Curly Girl Method way of taming and celebrating curly hair.
 Curly-haired women all over the internet are waxing lyrical about how adopting the Curly Girl Method has changed their lives, and how their curls are bouncier and more healthy than ever before.
+Many curly-haired folk have a very real fear and distrust of hairdressers following salon disasters in the past, and we are striving forwards to change that for the future.
+We want curly-haired girls (and boys) to feel utterly fabulous!
 But what is it, and what exactly does following the ‘Curly Girl Method’ involve?

 What is the Curly Girl Method?